-We developed our study within the same system used by Filazzola et al (2017and 2017b) and Lortie et al 2017: the co-occurrence of California jointfir Ephedra californica with the blunt-nosed leopard lizard Gambelia sila.
+We developed our study within the same system used by Filazzola et al (2017a and 2017b) and Lortie et al. (2017). : the co-occurrence of California jointfir Ephedra californica with the blunt-nosed leopard lizard Gambelia sila.
 Both species are important ecological and conservation components of the San Joaquin Desert (Germano et al. 2011, Lortie et al 2017).
-The San Joaquin Desert supports one of the highest concentrations of threatened and endangered species in the continental United States, including the Federally endangered G. sila as well as other endangered species such as the San Joaquin kit fox (Vulpes macrotis mutica) and giant kangaroo rat (Dipodomys ingens), (USFWS 1998, Germano et al 2011).
+The San Joaquin Desert supports one of the highest concentrations of threatened and endangered species in the continental United States, including the federally endangered G. sila as well as other endangered species such as the San Joaquin kit fox (Vulpes macrotis mutica) and giant kangaroo rat (Dipodomys ingens) (USFWS 1998, Germano et al 2011).
 Much of this area has been converted to agriculture or developed for industry such as oil extraction and solar energy, with natural desert habitat only covering 5% of its former extent (Germano et al 1992, USFWS 1998, Germano et al 2011, Stewart et al 2017).
 What natural habitat remains is fragmented, with only a few large patches still intact, such as the Carrizo Plain, Panoche Valley, and Pixley National Wildlife Refuge (USFWS 1998, Germano et al 2011).
+CUT – not Intro – move to methods and have a Species and site description section.

-In this study, we examined the relationship between blunt-nosed leopard lizard and shrubs in Carrizo Plain National Monument, the largest remaining remnant of San Joaquin Desert habitat (Fig. 1).
-We used radio telemetry to track the daily movements of individual lizards.
-We recorded the association of lizards with shrubs via geographic proximity at two scales.
-The mesohabitat scale captured the broad dichotomy of whether lizards were or were not in proximity to a shrub.
+In this study, we examined the relationship between blunt-nosed leopard lizard and shrubs in Carrizo Plain National Monument, the largest remaining remnant of San Joaquin Desert habitat (Fig. 1) why???
+I think you need a hypothesis or at least objective.
+The mesohabitat scale captured the broad dichotomy of whether lizards were or were not in proximity to a shrub.- either need to define now or CUT from intro.. also it is coming out of nowhere – this is a prediction.
+I would move the meso micro to Methods.
+BUT if you set up prediction in the Intro, then you need to define them – your call.
 To explore why lizards might be choosing one mesohabitat over the other, we scored a microhabitat association by choosing from an identical set of possible microhabitat associations within each mesohabitat.
 We also included a behavioral observation from a list of predefined behaviors in each instance.
-Our rationale for including behavioral data was that they might provide further insights into the proximate drivers of any shrub x lizard association we observed.
-Because habitat use of desert lizards varies over the course of their daily activity cycle we took multiple observations for each lizard each day.
+Clunky and repetitive Our rationale for including behavioral data was that they might provide further insights into the proximate drivers of any shrub x lizard association we observed.???
+CUT….
+Or state as prediction Because habitat use of desert lizards varies over the course of their daily activity cycle we took multiple observations for each lizard each day.
 We calculated the home ranges of individual lizards to test for consistency of patch size (Hirzel and LeLay 2008) and for the purposes of comparing our study with previous radiotelemetry studies of G. sila (Germano and Rathbun 2016) as well as to assess the availability of shrub habitat to each lizard and to test the interaction of shrub density with individual shrub use.
+This paragraph needs work for flow, organization, and clarity.
+I prefer hypothesis and predictions that you test.
+However, you can also state an objective and what you will test.
+You are kind of doing the latter but it is hard to follow.

 Methods